Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 Drinking too much can have other effects on the body as well that could increase your risk of developing heart disease.
 For example, alcoholic beverages often contain a large amount of calories.
 On average, each 12-ounce can of beer contains 150 calories.
 If you drink four cans, you’ll have consumed the caloric equivalent of a Big Mac.
 Something else important to consider is that while you may be getting calories from drinking, you won’t be receiving any important nutrients, and if you’re trying to watch your caloric intake, one beer could equal as much as 10 percent of all the calories you should have in a single day.

 It’s well-known that when you take in too many calories you gain weight.
-Research shows that being overweight greatly increases the risk of heart disease as well as other health problems.
+Research shows that being overweight greatly increases the risk of heart as well as other health problems.
 An example of one of these health problems is diabetes, which can only further increase your risk for developing heart disease.

 Although the average person is able to control his or her drinking enough to possibly reap any potential heart health benefits, it’s difficult to tell who will develop alcoholism.
 What is known, however, is that drinking can increase your risk for developing heart disease, and, as a result, may lead to death.
 The risk, in this case, outweighs the benefit.